Amiodarone: Dosing

 Amiodarone is available in oral and intravenous formulations.

 Orally, it is available under the brand names Pacerone (produced by Upsher-Smith Laboratories, Inc.) and Cordarone (produced by Wyeth-Ayerst Laboratories).
 It is also available under the brand name Aratac (produced by Alphapharm Pty Ltd) in Australia and New Zealand, and further in Australia under the brands Cardinorm and Rithmik as well as a number of generic brands.
 Also Arycor in South Africa (Produced by Winthrop Pharmaceuticals.).
 In South America, it is known as Atlansil and is produced by Roemmers.

 In India, amiodarone is marketed (produced by Cipla Pharmaceutical) under the brand name Tachyra.
 It is also available in intravenous ampules and vials.

 The dose of amiodarone administered is tailored to the individual and the dysrhythmia that is being treated.
 When administered orally, the bioavailability of amiodarone is quite variable.
 Absorption ranges from 22 to 95%, with better absorption when it is given with food.

-Administration

-Amiodarone IV should be administered via a central venous catheter.
-It has a pH of 4.08.
-If administered outside of the standard concentration of 900 mg/500mL it should be administered using a 0.22 micron filter to prevent precipitate from reaching the patient.
-Amiodarone IV is a known vesicant.
-For infusions of longer than 1 hour, concentrations of 2 mg/mL should not be exceeded unless a central venous catheter is used.